-The Dawn of the Alpha Generation
+The Dawn of Generation Alpha

 Generation Z, with its ability to navigate between apps and social platforms, is the one that today seems to be the most immersed in the digital world (and also the most overstimulated, alas), but it may soon appear almost antiquated compared to the next wave.

-Timothy Papandreou, research and development of A X (formerly GoogleX) emphasizes the fact that we will not have a generation of programmers, but of "prompter".
-These children (including my daughter, who is now 6 years old) will interact with their AIs not through complicated codes, but simply by communicating, as they would with a human interlocutor.
-"Maybe they'll take better care of words and communication," says my mother, a literature teacher.
+Timothy Papandreou, research and development of A X (formerly GoogleX) highlights the fact that we will not have a generation of programmers, but of “prompter“.
+These children (including my daughter, who is now 6 years old) will interact with their AI not through complicated codes, but simply by communicating, as they would with a human interlocutor.
+“Maybe they'll take better care of words and communication,” says my mother, a literature teacher.
 A grandmother's hopes.

-Are we going to speak in "functional language"?
+Will we speak in “functional language”?

-A "double" always next door
+A “double” always close by

 Challenges (and opportunities)